-The Clery Act requires colleges to alert the campus community to certain crimes in a manner that is timely and that will aid in the prevention of similar crimes.
-The intent of a "timely" warning regarding a criminal incident(s) is to enable people to protect themselves.
-LIBI will issue timely warnings as soon as pertinent information is available; even if the college doesn't have all of the facts surrounding a criminal incident that represents a serious and continuing threat to our students and employees we will issue a warning.
-The warning will contain information about the type of criminal incident that has occurred.
-The college will provide additional information as it becomes available.
+The Clery Act requires colleges to alert the campus community to certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
+Although the Clery Act doesn't define "timely," the intent of a warning regarding a criminal incident(s) is to enable members of the college community to protect themselves.
+This means that a warning will be issued by LIBI as soon as pertinent information is available.

-The intent of the warning is to enable members of the campus community to protect themselves.
+The intent of a "timely" warning is to enable members of the campus community to protect themselves.